About¶

 ca_file: ~/ovirt.pem

-- ca_file Points to a local path with the cert of the ovirt engine host.
-It can be retrieved with
+Points to a local path with the cert of the oVirt engine host.
+It can be retrieved withcurl "http://$HOST/ovirt-engine/services/pki-resource?resource=ca-certificate&format=X509-PEM-CA" > ~/.kcli/ovirt.pem

-- filtervms Defaults to True.
-Only list vms created by kcli.
+Defaults to True.
+Only list vms created by kcli.filteruser

-- filteruser Defaults to False.
-Only list vms created by own user
+Defaults to False.
+Only list vms created by own userfiltertag

 To use this provider with kcli rpm, you’ll need to install